All Episodes

 Something's happening to me on this diet that's never happened before.

-And that is I'm thinking of staying on this the rest of my life because I am not hungry.
+And that is, I'm thinking of staying on this the rest of my life because I am not hungry.

-I I don't miss the food.
+I don't miss the food.

-I r I I there's a big bash last weekend.
+I had a big bash last weekend.

-And it it wasn't that big a deal.
+And it wasn't that big a deal.

 I even lost a pound over that weekend.

-Uh so haven't felt this well in a long time.
+So I haven't felt this well in a long time.

-Uh so why why why change it?
+So why change it?

 You said you only got to lose 15 or 20 pounds.